frortega/EPIC_LS/README.md

 -----
 #### LATEST UPDATES:

+- August 14, 2026: adds adaptive correction of beta_shift_k parameter, so it adjusts automatically  when resulting betas are too close to one of the edges.

 - August 12, 2026: improvements in linear algebra logic and parallelization of precompute_EPIC_Ch.py into precompute_EPIC_Ch_pool.py achieving a speedup of about 10x in computing the EPIC (in a 16 core machine).

 - June 6, 2024: Changes calc_EPIC_Ch.py for improved efficiency (Ch estimation now runs about 30% faster).